dbwebb-se/mvc/example/phpmetrics/README.md

 # You are in the root of the course repo
 cp example/phpmetrics/phpmetrics.json me/report

-# You are in the me/report directory
+# Or you are in the me/report directory
 cp ../../example/phpmetrics/phpmetrics.json .
 ```

-You can then execute the command like this.
+You can then execute the command like this to use the configuration file.

 ```
 tools/phpmetrics/vendor/bin/phpmetrics --config=phpmetrics.json